davidsusu/regexbee/README.md

 }
 ```

-`SeparatedByCommaFragment` can be used as any other fragments:
+Now `SeparatedByCommaFragment` can be used as any other fragments:

 ```java
 BeeFragment fragment = Bee